c0dycode/Borderlands-Hex-Multitool/Readme.md

 A: Go to "%localappdata%\BorderlandsHexMultitool" and delete the subfolders, then try again!
    If that also doesn't solve your problem, try running the tool as administrator.
 Should that also not work, please contact me!

+Q: I don't see any checkmarks, no matter what I do.
+Any idea?
+A: Disable any custom windows themes and try again.
+That should fix it!

 Q: BabyRage ?